Solving Quantum-Inspired Perfect Matching Problems via Tutte's Theorem-Based Hybrid Boolean Constraints: Conclusions and Future Directions

 In this paper, we study a new application of hybrid Boolean constraints, named FORALL-PMVC, which arises in quantum computing.
 We propose a novel encoding based on Tutte's Theorem in graph theory as well as optimization techniques for this encoding.
 Empirical results demonstrate that in the most suitable encoding language (CNF), our approach based on optimized Tutte encoding scales significantly better than competing approaches on tasks with interest in quantum computing.
 Our study identifies the necessity of designing problem-specific encodings when applying powerful general-purpose constraint solvers.
 Our implementations also provide useful tools for the quantum computing community.

 For future directions, we plan to apply constraint-based methods to solve problems beyond graph property checking.
-For example, the problem of quantum circuit design \cite{cervera2021design} asks for constructing rather than verifying or refuting a graph w.r.t. a quantum state.
+For example, the ultimate goal of this line of research \cite{cervera2021design} is to \emph{construct} a graph w.r.t. a quantum state.
+Considering an alternative constraint-programming approach for our problem based on filtering algorithms and \texttt{All-Different} constraints \cite{bessiere2010propagating} is another interesting direction.
 It is also promising to apply our Tutte encoding for solving graph theoretical problems related to Tutte's Theorem algorithmically \cite{bauer2007tutte}.